 Perhaps the easiest way to find reliable resources is to get them from a colleague who has already used them and can tell you how good they are.
-Certainly do ask other colleagues that you know, or ask for support from the discussion forum on the School Support Hub where other teachers may give you hints and tips.
+Certainly do ask other colleagues that you know, or ask for support from the Teacher Support Forum where other teachers may give you hints and tips.